 In 2012, she was the musical director for the New Jersey Performing Arts Center’s For Love of Moody: A Jazz Celebration, a show that included performances by George Benson, the Manhattan Transfer and Jimmy Heath.
 Also in 2012, she produced Joe Henderson’s 75th Birthday Celebration for Jazz at Lincoln Center’s Allen Room, which featured Bobby Hutcherson, Chris Potter and Robert Hurst among others.
 From 2004-2009, Rosnes was a member of the all-star octet, the SFJAZZ Collective.
 From 2008-2010, Rosnes enjoyed her role as the radio host of The Jazz Profiles, an interview series produced by Canada’s CBC.
 Also in the role of jazz journalist, Renee has contributed two major cover story interviews for JazzTimes magazine, one with Wayne Shorter and his quartet (April 2013) and the other with pianist Geri Allen (September 2013).

-Rosnes has released a series of 14 albums, four of which have garnered Juno Awards, the Canadian equivalent of a Grammy.
+Rosnes has released a series of 15 albums, five of which have garnered JUNO awards, the Canadian equivalent of a Grammy.
 Her recordings reveal her to be both a powerful and sensitive musician with a huge range.
 She has collaborated with a diverse range of artists, from established masters such as Jack DeJohnette and tabla maestro Ustad Zakir Hussain, to younger giants such as Christian McBride, Chris Potter, Nicholas Payton and Steve Nelson.
 She is a formidable composer and in 2003 was named SOCAN’s Composer of the Year.
 Her works have been performed and recorded by Phil Woods, JJ Johnson, Lewis Nash, Joe Locke, the Danish Radio Big Band, the Carnegie Hall Jazz Orchestra, and trombonist Michael Dease.

 Aside from leading her own bands, Rosnes is currently a member of bassist Ron Carter’s Quartet.
 Rosnes also often performs with her husband, acclaimed pianist Bill Charlap, and the couple released their first duo recording in 2010, Double Portrait (Blue Note).
 Downbeat wrote: “The counterpoint and compatibilities are so perfectly balanced, the selections and arrangements so handsome, that ‘Double Portrait’ is a prize.”